fod/px.js/README.md

 ### Attributes

 Px attributes are not intended to be accessed directly.
-Often it is easier to access data and metadata via the object's [methods](#methods).
+Data and metadata are generally accessed more easily and more consistently via the object's [methods](#methods).

 __metadata__